LiWentomng/boxlevelset/README.md

 # Introduction
-The code for **Region-based Level Set for Box-supervised Instance Segmentation in Aerial Images**.
+The code for **Deep Level Set for Box-supervised Instance Segmentation in Aerial Images**.

-## The Paper and Codes are coming soon.
+## The Code is coming soon.

 # Visualization
  Instance segmentation results on the iSAID dataset with only box annotations.